 Please note that you can use the portal as a guest or create an account.
 However, there is a nominal fee (based on a sliding scale) for accessing the portal’s records.7

 Optionally, find case dispensation details, including California probation status information, for an individual in a criminal case by visiting the Los Angeles County courthouse in person and requesting the public records.
+You can also access or obtain additional record types (such as arrests, criminal histories, vital records, and more) by following the guidance of the Los Angeles County free public information search tutorial.

 San Diego County: Court case records are held by the San Diego Superior Court and may be accessible on the court’s website.
 From the website’s homepage, click on Access Court Records, and then Online Case Search – Court Index.
 Search by the person’s name or case number, if known.